 That being said, Latin America isn’t perfect.
 It can be hierarchical, and if you’re a woman, it can be somewhat patriarchal.

 Countries in Latin America are also typically highly bureaucratic.
 While expats tend to enjoy the relaxed pace of life here, it also applies to government processes, which can become frustrating at times.

-That’s why my team and I created this guide of the best second residencies in Central and South America.
+That’s why my team and I created this guide to the best second residencies in Central and South America.
 From our research on the ground, we’ve learned the ins and outs.

 Despite having some of the easiest second residency programs in the world, immigrating to Latin America can be difficult at times – mostly thanks to good, old fashioned bureaucracy.

 As we were researching these residency programs, we spent a lot of time tracking down lawyers and government officials to guide us through the process and clarify the laws.
 Unlike in most countries, bureaucrats in Central and South America tend to apply laws flexibly since regulations there change frequently.